Panthers receiver carted off; player who hit him is cut

 SPARTANBURG, S.C.
 (AP) — Carolina Panthers wide receiver Keith Kirkwood was hit in the neck area during practice Tuesday, carted off the field and taken away by ambulance.
 The player who struck him was kicked out of practice and waived.

+Kirkwood sustained a concussion, was released from the hospital and is back with the team on the Wofford College campus, a Panthers spokesman said.

-Coach Matt Rhule said Kirkwood has movement in his legs and is not feeling pain from what he called an “unacceptable” hit by rookie cornerback J.T.
-Ibe.
+Coach Matt Rhule called the hit by rookie cornerback J.T.
+Ibe “unacceptable.”

 “It’s obviously precautionary and we will wait and see after he’s looked at what exactly (the injury) is,” Rhule said after the team’s first padded practice.
 “That was just the early signs. … I’m anxious to see what they say.”